Data Abstraction for Data Professionals

 The Process of Data Modelling and Abstraction in Database Design

-Our process starts with gathering information from the business, including facts, nouns, constraints, and types.
-We then create a relational model by Denormalising, resolving keys, and defining attributes.
-The following steps involve creating a business data model and multiple conceptual views for approval from the business.
-We also provide developers and DBAs with SQL code and data definition language (DDL) for internal use.
-We use logical, physical, and conceptual modelling to ensure clear communication.
-Finally, we select appropriate views for the business based on their specific needs.
+The process starts with gathering information from the business, facts, nouns, constraints, types, then creating a relational model through denormalising, resolving keys, and defining attributes.
+From there, it’s on to a business data model and multiple conceptual views for the business to approve, alongside SQL code and data definition language (DDL) provided to developers and DBAs for internal use.
+Logical, physical, and conceptual modelling all get used together to keep communication clear, and appropriate views get selected for the business based on what they specifically need.

-Our ultimate goal is to effectively represent the business requirements and add value to their operations.
-The levels of modelling in database design are similar to spatial representation in past architecture.
+The ultimate goal is representing the business requirements effectively and adding real value to their operations.
+The levels of modelling in database design aren’t so different from spatial representation in traditional architecture.

 Importance of Spatial Presentation in Data Modelling

-When creating data models, having a well-defined spatial layout is important, similar to how rooms are laid out in a house.
-However, it is even more crucial to establish clear relationships between the data models.
-The lower-level diagram models should be consistent and free of conflicts.
-Data moves horizontally and vertically in data modelling, so it is essential to have traceability from the data dictionary to the physical and logical models.
-To ensure easy readability, it is crucial to have clear diagramming when structuring logical models.
-Following specific rules, such as starting with essential points on the left-hand side and reading clockwise, can improve the layout and understanding of data models.
-To achieve diagramming clarity, Data Architects must define the practice of data modelling.
+A well-defined spatial layout matters when building data models, not unlike how rooms get laid out in a house, but establishing clear relationships between the data models matters even more.
+Lower-level diagram models need to stay consistent and free of conflicts, and since data moves both horizontally and vertically in data modelling, traceability from the data dictionary through to the physical and logical models is essential.
+Clear diagramming when structuring logical models is what keeps things readable, and following specific rules, starting with essential points on the left-hand side and reading clockwise, for instance, improves both layout and understanding.
+Getting that diagramming clarity right is really down to Data Architects defining the practice of data modelling properly.

 Defining Business Practices and Knowledge Management in an International Organization

-Every business has to establish its approach to operations.
-Steve Hoberman proposes a method of outlining and communicating business practices.
-The emphasis is clearly defining an organisation's models to ensure accurate interpretation.
-By using camera settings as an analogy, standards and focus can be established.
-Similarly, artists can direct viewers' attention to the subject of interest by extending the analogy to the layout.
-Categorising data states helps to systematise and present data efficiently.
-Visual tools can assist in simplifying complicated concepts, much like constructing a house.
+Every business needs its own approach to operations, and Steve Hoberman has a method for outlining and communicating business practices that helps here.
+The emphasis is on clearly defining an organisation’s models so they get interpreted accurately, and camera settings work well as an analogy for establishing standards and focus, in the same way an artist directs a viewer’s attention to the subject that matters, extending naturally to layout too.
+Categorising data states helps systematise and present data efficiently, and visual tools help simplify complicated concepts, not unlike constructing a house.

 Concept Mapping and Graph Databases for Data Modelling

-By utilising Power BI in data flow development, it becomes possible to represent data sources' effect on reports visually.
-Tools such as concept mapping and graph databases are available to simplify the process of comprehending and mapping data relationships.
-Concept mapping involves working dynamically with a concept map to visualise and understand business relationships.
-Graph databases highlight related nodes to a particular concept and can be utilised to apply normalisation.
-Concept mapping modelling is an effective way to build data models and interact with data visually.
-It is crucial to constantly evaluate both top-down and bottom-up approaches to data modelling to gain new insights and understand the relationships between elements.
+Using Power BI in data flow development makes it possible to visually represent how data sources affect reports.
+Tools like concept mapping and graph databases help simplify comprehending and mapping data relationships, with concept mapping working dynamically with a concept map to visualise and understand business relationships, and graph databases highlighting related nodes to a particular concept, useful for applying normalisation too.
+Concept mapping modelling is a genuinely effective way to build data models and interact with data visually, and it’s worth constantly weighing both top-down and bottom-up approaches to data modelling, since that’s what surfaces new insight and a better understanding of how elements relate.

 Creating Subject Areas in the Data Landscape

-Mark Atkins has developed a tool that utilises a graph database to link business definitions with terms, resulting in the creation of subject areas.
-Unlike Informatica Collibra and similar tools, Atkins' tool offers visualisation capabilities, which is a significant advantage.
-When generating new ideas for modelling data and concept maps, the approach taken by standardised data modelling tools is vastly different.
-Marco Woburn's fact modelling technique is centred around linking facts with entities and relationships to represent the data landscape visually.
-Grafana is another tool that is frequently mentioned in the context of visualising subject areas.
-Additionally, business capability models can be used to identify subject areas in the data landscape.
+Mark Atkins has built a tool that uses a graph database to link business definitions with terms, which is how subject areas get created.
+Unlike Informatica Collibra and similar tools, Atkins’ tool offers visualisation capabilities, which is a real advantage.
+Standardised data modelling tools take a very different approach when it comes to generating new ideas for modelling data and concept maps.
+Marco Woburn’s fact modelling technique, meanwhile, centres on linking facts with entities and relationships to represent the data landscape visually.
+Grafana is another tool that comes up often in the context of visualising subject areas, and business capability models can also help identify subject areas within the data landscape.